-Invasive Plant Ecology and Management
+Mangold Lab: Invasive Plant Ecology and Management

 Containing existing populations, restoring rangeland severely degraded by invasive plants, and preventing the establishment of invasive plants in non-infested rangeland is critical to the ecological and economic integrity of western rangelands.
-Improving rangelands that are currently impacted by invasive pants and maintaining the health of rangelands that are currently "weed-free" is an overarching goal of our lab.
+Improving rangelands that are currently impacted by invasive plants and maintaining the health of rangelands that are currently "weed-free" is an overarching goal of our lab.

-See links above left (or click here: Extension Projects, Research Projects, MT Noxious Weeds) to learn more about our Extension and research projects and general information about Montana's noxious weeds.
+See links above left (or click here: Extension Projects, Research Projects, MT Noxious Weeds) to learn more about our extension and research projects and general information about Montana's noxious weeds.